 Sabine Asgodoms Stories about failure

-You probably already realize how much fun failure can be - at least when it affects someone else.
-And that is why, according to the expert, life is not just about daring to fail.
-It is just as important that we stand by others who fail.
-Sabine Asgodom: "I would like to tell you some stories about failure - two examples, three insights."
-Are you excited?
+You're probably already realizing how much fun failure can be - at least when it affects someone else.
+And that's why, according to the expert, life isn't just about daring to fail.
+It is just as important that we also stand by other people who fail.
+Sabine Asgodom: "I would like to tell you a few stories about failure - two examples, three insights."
+Are you curious?
 Well, then let's get started!

-Sabine Asgodom: "Asking instead of telling can help us to fail less!"
+Sabine Asgodom: "Asking instead of telling can help us fail less!"

 The first story is about gut feelings.
-Sabine Asgodom: "Maybe you know this feeling when you are absolutely sure that something is going well - absolutely sure of death.
-I once had a colleague whom I saw in the corridor every day.
-At one point she wore an Indian dress.
-I saw her and thought she was pregnant, walked up to her beaming and said: 'Congratulations, when will it be?
-My colleague turned pale.
-I got a bright red head and apologized.
-So the gut feeling is not always right.
-We became the very best of friends afterwards because we could laugh and talk about it together."
+Sabine Asgodom: "Maybe you know this feeling, when you are absolutely sure that something is going well - dead certain.
+I once had a colleague whom I saw every day in the corridor.
+At one point she was wearing an indian dress.
+I saw her and thought she was pregnant, walked up to her beaming and said, 'Congratulations, when is it due?'
+My colleague blanched.
+I got a high red head and apologized.
+So gut feelings aren't always right.
+We became the very best of friends afterwards because we could laugh together and talk about it."

-In this way Sabine Asgodom got to know an essential principle which she needs as a coach every day.
+This taught Sabine Asgodom an essential principle that she now uses every day as a coach.
 Her principle is: Ask instead of tell.
-In a later coaching session, the expert got to know a participant who wanted to become a Formula 1 racing driver coach.
-At first she was skeptical.
-Then she enquired how he came up with the idea and asked.
-In her lecture she revealed: "He told me his story and actually had gasoline in his blood.
+In a later Coaching the expert met a participant who wanted to become a Formula 1 racing driver coach.
+At first, she was skeptical.
+Then she inquired how he came up with the idea and asked.
+In her presentation, she reveals, "He told me his story and actually had gasoline in his blood.
 So asking instead of telling can really help us fail less."

 The second story is about Sabine Asgodom's very first television appearance.
-She describes him as follows: "It was 24 years ago.
-At that time I had written my first book, which deals with the balance between work and private life.
-In a talk show in Hamburg I was to present my book.
-I've seen myself become rich, famous and happy.
+She describes it as follows: "It was 24 years ago.
+At the time, I had written my first book, which was about balancing professional and private life.
+In a talk show in Hamburg I was supposed to present my book.
+I could see myself becoming rich, famous and happy.
 And what was the first thing I did?
-I bought a television dress - a dream of a dress made of reed-green silk.
-I felt slim as an elf in this dress.
-It was expensive, but I knew it would come back a million times over.
-You have to invest in your success sometime.
+I bought myself a TV dress - a dream of a dress made of reed-green silk.
+I felt elfin in that dress.
+It was expensive as hell, but I knew it would come back a million times over.
+You have to invest in your success sometimes.
 What I hadn't considered was that silk is a very delicate fabric."

-And so it happened that Sabine Asgodom got off the plane in Hamburg and threw her dress conspicuous folds.
-She says: "The longitudinal effect was cancelled and my self-confidence dropped to zero.
-In the television studio I was sweating like an animal.
-And what does reed green silk do when it gets wet?
+And so it happened that Sabine Asgodom got off the plane in Hamburg and her dress started to wrinkle conspicuously.
+She recounts: "The length effect was lifted and my Self-confidence dropped to zero.
+In the TV studio, I was sweating like an animal.
+And what does reed-green silk do when it gets wet?
 It turns black.
-I had wide sweat streaks under my arms.
-I was finished with the world.
-The production manager called me into the studio.
-It was a live show."
-That's how the mess got started.
-But Sabine Asgodom learned a lot from her terribly unpleasant appearance on the talk show.
-These three things she wants to share with you:
+I had wide sweat stripes under my arms.
+I was done with the world.
+The recording supervisor called me into the studio.
+It was a live broadcast."
+So the mess took its course.
+But Sabine Asgodom has learned a lot from her terribly unpleasant appearance on the talk show.
+She would like to share these three insights with you:

 1. risk being yourself

-Do not try to be someone else or to play a role.
-Sabine Asgodom: "I have known since then: When you go on stage, never wear what you haven't worn for a long time."
-Joking apart: Please don't think you are better when you pretend.
-Sabine Asgodom: "We humans have to assume much more often that some things are not reserved for us.
+Don't try to be someone else or play a role.
+Sabine Asgodom: "I've known since: when you go on stage, never wear what you haven't worn for a long time."
+Joking aside: please don't think you're better when you're pretending.
+Sabine Asgodom: "We humans have to accept much more often that some things are not reserved for us.
 And sometimes that's a good thing."

 2. risk being imperfect

 The expert says: "I observe that people think they have to be able to do something perfectly before they do it.
-And that is why they do nothing at all, because it is not good enough for them.
+And therefore they do nothing at all, because it is not good enough for them yet.
 But how much love and joy could there be in this world if we could stand being imperfect?
-Because there will always be someone richer, prettier or slimmer than us."
+Because there will always be someone richer or prettier or slimmer than us."

 3. risk being happy

-Last but not least Sabine Asgodom gives you one last important piece of advice: "Risk being happy in your life.
-I wish you that."
-We can only join you in hoping you enjoyed Sabine Asgodom's talk as much as we did.
+Last but not least, Sabine Asgodom gives you one last important piece of advice: "Risk being happy in your life.
+I wish you that!"
+We can only agree and hope you enjoyed Sabine Asgodom's lecture as much as we did.